 However, you don’t have to draw lines to achieve this effect.
-Just by creating elements with straight lines vs. curvy lines can result in the effect of line contrast.
-In the image below you can see the brown elements being curved vs. straight lines of papers and washi tape.
+Just creating elements with straight lines vs. curvy lines can result in the effect of line contrast.
+In the image below you can see the brown elements being curved vs. straight lines of paper and washi tape.

 5. Size contrast

 We create this type of contrast all the time, but we’re mostly not aware of it at the moment.
 But the contrast between big and small elements can be even stronger if you do it with intention.